colindresj/trellis/README.md

   position: absolute;
   width: 300px; /* Width can be anything you want, but 300px seems to work nicely */
   -webkit-transition: all 0.75s ease-in-out;
-    -moz-transition: all 0.75s ease-in-out;
-    -o-transition: all 0.75s ease-in-out;
-    -ms-transition: all 0.75s ease-in-out;
     transition: all 0.75s ease-in-out;
 }
 ```